kelazzab/team_1-soen341projectW2024/Sprint_1/Activity_log.md

 			- Integration and Interoperability

 		Frontend:
- 			- Svelte - Beaudelaire
+ 			- Svelte: Beaudelaire
- 			- Angular - Zineb
+ 			- Angular: Zineb
- 			- Bootstrap - Mohamed
+ 			- Bootstrap: Mohamed

  		Backend
- 			- Express js - Asma
+ 			- Express js: Asma
- 			- React - Apolline
+ 			- React: Apolline
- 			- Meteor - Apolline
+ 			- Meteor: Apolline

 - [ ] **4.
 Integration and Interoperability - Beaudelaire**

     - [ ] Backend-Frontend Integration
 		- Outline the strategy for integrating the chosen backend and frontend technologies.

-    - [ ] Third-Party Services -
+    - [ ] Third-Party Services
 		- Identify any third-party services or APIs that will be integrated into the project.

 - [ ] **5.
 Security Considerations - Asma**